Quick Reference: Operations and Functions for Integer Variables and Constraints

 4. Array variants

-- Arithmetic decays each element to
+- Arithmetic treats each element as

-// VarInt array
+// Integer-variable array

-auto x = 0 <= qbpp::var_int("x", 3) <= 7; // Array<1, VarInt>
+auto x = 0 <= qbpp::var_int("x", 3) <= 7; // Array<1, Expr> of integer variables

-auto sum = qbpp::sum(x); // Expr (each element decays, then summed)
+auto sum = qbpp::sum(x); // Expr (each element treated as Expr, then summed)

-// ExprExpr array (per-element constraints)
+// Constraint-expression array (per-element constraints)

 auto m = qbpp::var("m", 3, 4); // Array<2, Var>